pulkitm404/cocare-pwa/README.md

+Developed using React and Material UI.
+Data Scraping by

 This project was built so that it could be a guiding light during this time of crisis.
-Our project [https://cocare.netlify.app/] CoCare displays the latest scenario of COVID-19 in India along with a growth analysis.
+Our project [CoCare](https://cocare.netlify.app/)  displays the latest scenario of COVID-19 in India along with a growth analysis.

-The data is scraped from [https://www.mohfw.gov.in/] MoHFW and updated periodically.
-The projects also aims at sharing guidance  provided by [https://www.who.int/] WHO to be careful against COVID-19.
+The data is scraped from [MoHFW](https://www.mohfw.gov.in/) and updated periodically.
+The projects also aims at sharing guidance  provided by [WHO](https://www.who.int/) to be careful against COVID-19.

-Hence, the name CoCare.
+> Hence, the name CoCare.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Team :

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+- [Pulkit Mehta](https://pulkitm404.github.io/) - *Development, Analysis and Testing*
+- [Kunwar Taneja](https://www.linkedin.com/in/kunwar-taneja-84b15218b/) - *Data scraping and management*